 On Tuesday, 20 Oct.
 1987 the stock market crashed spectacularly and the consequent downtown of 1989 put Burrell Wilkinson out of business.
 The property was purchased by two of the current owners, Rex Nicholls and Phil McGaveston, trading as Port Nic Properties Ltd in 1990.

 Classified as an earthquake risk in 1995 (brick structure) major renovations took place in 2002/2003 which added a floor, a stripped shell to floor joists, earthquake strengthened whole structure, replicated the original stairway, and built 114 new rooms all with private bathrooms facilities.
 The rebuilt hotel was officially opened May 2003 by Prime Minister, Helen Clark.
 With the new rebuilt Wellington hotel came a name change to Chancellor Wellington and 12 months later a new name, Hotel Wellington Ltd.

-In 2008, the building of the Quality Hotel Wellington and CQ Conference and Function Centre was completed to an award-winning standard of architecture.
-This luxurious side of the complex sits right alongside the Comfort Hotel with the CQ Conference and Function centre in the middle.
+In 2008, the building of the Q Hotel Wellington and CQ Conference and Function Centre was completed to an award-winning standard of architecture.
+This luxurious side of the complex sits right alongside the C Hotel with the CQ Conference and Function centre in the middle.
 The conference centre can hold up to 220 people in highly adaptable spaces that can be divided into five flexible sound-proofed rooms.
-With 62 spacious, well appointed suites, 5 Executive Apartments and a heated indoor swimming pool, spa, fitness room and a roof top sun deck this hotel offers everything that the discerning guest expects.
+With 62 spacious, well appointed suites and a heated indoor swimming pool, spa, fitness room and a roof top sun deck this hotel offers everything that the discerning guest expects.